Frodo-Web/frodo-tips/devops/elastic-kibana.md

 }

 ```
 ### Case №1.
-I have an index which is consumes alot of disk space and it weren't rotating for years and doesn't have ILM policy
+I have an index which consumes alot of disk space and it weren't rotating for years and doesn't have ILM policy
 ```
 // Creat a policy
 PUT _ilm/policy/delete-after-14-days